github-remy-saissy/privacy-sandbox-experimentations/README.md

 npm run dev
 ```

-And visit `http://localhost:3000` for the main page
+And visit `https://home.localhost` for the main page

 ### Deploy code

 ```
 npm run deploy
 ```

+This will deploy the project in the firebase project referenced in the .firebase.json file.

 ## Key files